|Ses Saunders Nuxalk Artist

 While his dad and grandfather were self-taught carvers, Ses has had the great advantage of being tutored by his dad.
 A natural teacher, Skip Saunders has taught Ses the fundamental skills of carving and the elemental knowledge of Nuxalk and Northwest coast form line art.
 This combination of skill, knowledge, passion and a great natural talent has allowed Ses to excel in his craft at an early age and create works of art well beyond his years.

 In 2016 Ses received the prestigious YVR (Vancouver International Airport) Art Foundation Youth Artist Scholarship award.
 Of the seven award winners, Ses was the youngest by four years.
-In 2017 the work of art he will create over the next year will go on display at the Vancouver International Airport and take its place among the world-renowned collection of Northwest Coast art there.
-In the mean time Ses will continue to grow his talent and create works of art that are distinctively Nuxalk and uniquely his own.
+In 2017 his Eagle/Bear panel went on display at the Vancouver International Airport.
+In that same year Ses approached renowned Haida artist Robert Davidson and was accepted as an apprentice by him.
+In 2018 Ses was awarded a second scholarship from the YVR Art Foundation.
+His new work went on display at the airport in June, 2019.
+Today Ses continues to grow his talent under the mentorship of Robert Davidson and to create works of art that are distinctively Nuxalk and uniquely his own.